MinnPost/minnpost-wordpress/wp-content/plugins/aryo-activity-log/readme.txt

 * This plugin is released under a GPL license.

+= Can I export logs? =

+* You can easily export logs with Activity Log.
+We also support exporting filtered results.
+Filter by the time the action took place, roles, users, options, action type, and more.

 == Changelog ==

+= 2.4.0 =
+* New!
+Export your Activity Log data records to CSV ([#70](https://github.com/pojome/elementor/issues/70))

 = 2.3.6 =
 * Fix! - Admin table filters